 - proof of your identity (for example, date of birth)

 - proof of your validity to drive a vehicle (for example, driving licence number and type of driving licence such as EU, UK or other)

 - which course you will undertake.
-For example, the course date as well as the type of Driver Improvement course (such as the National Speed Awareness Course, National Speed Awareness Course 20, What's Driving Us Course, Rider Intervention Developing Experience Course, National Motorway Awareness Course, National Driver Alertness Course and Driving 4 Change Course.)
+For example, the course date as well as the type of Driver Improvement course (such as the National Speed Awareness Course, What's Driving Us Course, Rider Intervention Developing Experience Course, National Motorway Awareness Course and Safe and Considerate Driving (SCD)

-- any additional needs which may affect your ability to undertake a course (such as your physical or mental health condition)
+- any special requirements which may affect your ability to undertake a course (such as your physical or mental health condition)

 - details of carer or interpreter if required to attend the course with you.

 Note: No criminal offence information is collected by Kent County Council, only the ‘course type offered’ and ‘the date they need to attend and complete the course by’ is made known to us.

 We use a Kent County Council developed IT system to capture and manage your booking details to arrange the undertaking of a Driver Improvement Course.